-District Councils and there is no explicit coordination between different districts in the same geographic region.
+Politically, Malawi is organized by districts, which elect Members of Parliament and have appointed District Commissioners.
+Many government programs, including the PWP we study, are administered by District Councils and there is no explicit coordination between different districts in the same geographic region.
 Nonetheless, region is extremely salient to politicians and policy makers in Malawi; the National Statistics Office, among other entities, reports many outcomes at the regional level.

 While these differences between the three regions do not provide clear predictions that PWP have more positive impacts in one region than another, they do motivate our analysis of heterogeneous effects.
 The sampling strategy was designed for both national and regional representativeness, and randomization was stratified at the regional level.
-A consequence of this strategy is that the sample size in the North, the least densely populated region, is small - 339 households in the full sample, and 310 when restricting analysis to households included in the IHS.
+A consequence of this strategy is that the sample size in the North, the least densely populated region, is small -339 households in the full sample, and 310 when restricting analysis to households included in the IHS.

-In Table 5, we report estimates of a fully interacted version of Eq.
-(1) in order to understand whether the program was more effective in some regions than others, and to consider whether regional variation provides any insight about the mechanisms for the effects we find.
-The formatting of results is as follows: indirect and direct impacts (corresponding to β_1 and β_2 in the pooled specification of Eq.
-(1) are reported separately for each region.
+In Table 5, we report estimates of a fully interacted version of equation (1) in order to understand whether the program was more effective in some regions than others, and to consider whether regional variation provides any insight about the mechanisms for the effects we find.
+The formatting of results is as follows: indirect and direct impacts (corresponding to β_1 and β_2 in the pooled specification of equation 1) are reported separately for each region.
 Then, we report the total effect on treated households separately for each region, followed by p-values for tests that the indirect and direct effects are the same across the three regions.
 The last panel of the table includes means and standard deviations of outcome variables separately for each of the three regions.20

-6.1.
-Lean season
+6.1 Lean season